Mark Cantor is featured as an expert on Fox2 discussing Truck collisions

 Let Us Guide You Through the Difficult Road Ahead

 Although you may think that filing a truck accident claim is simple, the process can be quite time-consuming and complex.
-At Cantor Injury Law, we are here to help you understand every step of this process so you know what to expect.
+At Cantor Injury Law, we have won tens of millions of dollars for those harmed by negligent turcks and we are here to help you understand every step of this process so you know what to expect.
 We are known for our dedication to our clients and for our compassionate representation.

 Our founder, Mark Cantor, is AV-rated by Martindale-Hubbell®, the highest level possible for ethics and ability, and has been selected for inclusion in Super Lawyers®.
 He is a member of the Million Dollar Advocates Forum, and has a perfect 10 Rating on Avvo.
 When you choose Cantor Injury Law, Mark Cantor will personally meet and represent you.